stormchaserroleplaying/stormchaserRPG/Talents/Cleric/Grave/index.md

 When you would normally roll one or more dice to restore hit points with a spell to a creature at 0 hit points, you instead use the highest number possible for each die.

-You also learn the Spare the Dying cantrip, which doesn't count towards the number of cleric cantrips that you know.
+You also learn the Spare the Dying cantrip, which doesn't count towards the number of divine cantrips that you know.
 For you, it can be cast using 1 Action, does not require verbal components to cast and has a range of 30-feet.

 ### Eyes of the Grave